jamesq9/MockService-with-NodeJS/README.md

 Install NodeJS and NPM.
 Browse to the directory where the files are extracted.
 Open terminal or cmd and Run the below commands.
   1. npm install
   2. npm start

+Goto : http://localhost:8089 to Browse the Applicaiton.
+Goto : http://localhost:8089/ms/mock?name=james to see a demo mock service up and running.